 [FN2] SAP Executive Insight Series (September 7, 2009).
 Accelerate Value Creation: The Virtuous Cycle of Using Technology to Maximize Business Value. http://www.sdn.sap.com/irj/scn/index?rid=/library/uuid/70fa08b0-cf81-2b10-a396-89d18932fbd0&overridelayout=true (retrieved 4/23/2010).

 [FN3] SAP Executive Insight Series, pg.
 6, 2009.

 [FN4] SAP Annual Report for 2009.
 Review of R&D Operations. http://www.sapannualreport.com/2009/en/annual-report-2009/review-of-operations/research-and-development.html (retrieved 3/05/2011).

 Contact me today through our site contact form ( http://www.r3now.com/contact ), phone, or e-mail.

 - sap best practices

-- what is sap best practice
+- sap definition of best practice

-- sap best business practices
+- sap business practices